-The idea is to start with practices of reasoning, in the sense of practices of giving reasons that entitle one to acts or attitudes of accepting and rejecting claims.
+The idea is to start with practices of reasoning, in the sense of practices of giving reasons that entitle one to attitudes of accepting and rejecting claims (manifested in acts of asserting and denying them).
 We can think of a dialogical situation, where those who accept or reject a claim can be challenged to defend that attitude, to justify it by offering reasons to accept or reject it.
 These practices of asking for and offering reasons to do something, to accept or reject a claim (claimable), must respect reason relations among claimables according to which some of them provide reasons for and reasons against others.
-These we understand as relations of material implication and incompatibility.
-What stand in these relations are not acts or attitudes, but claimable contents: what one can accept or reject (whether reasonably or not, depending on what reasons to adopt those attitudes one can offer).
+These we understand as relations are not acts or attitudes, but claimable contents: what one can accept or reject (whether reasonably or not, depending on what reasons to adopt those attitudes one can offer).

-I gestured earlier at theoretical reasons to think that reasoning practices must include the possibility of offering and assessing reasons to accept.
+We gestured earlier at theoretical reasons to think that reasoning practices must include the possibility of offering and assessing reasons to accept.
 This is to rule out the ultimate intelligibility of purely skeptical reasoning practices: practices that permit the adoption and justification only of attitudes of rejection.
 (The challenge of making sense of first-person practical reasoning, practical deliberation, was offered as a suggestive case in point.)
 In the present context, any such considerations provide reasons to think that reason relations must include implications, which codify reasons for.
-Reasons to think that anything intelligible as reasoning practices must also include the possibility of purely dogmatic reasoning practices: practices that permit the adoption and justification only of attitudes of reject.
-In the present context, any such considerations provide reasons to think that reason relations must include incompatibilities, which codify reasons against.
+Reasons to think that anything intelligible as reasoning practices must also include the possibility of offering and assessing reasons to reject are not far to seek.
+These would deny the ultimate intelligibility of purely dogmatic reasoning practices: practices that permit the adoption and justification only of attitudes of acceptance.
+In the present context, any such considerations must include imcompatibilities, which codify reasons against.